-In addition to a PharmD degree, graduates receive a certificate in Medication Therapy Outcomes, Healthcare Management, Health Information Technology, or Medical and Clinical Affairs.
+In addition to a PharmD degree, graduates receive a certificate in Medication Therapy Outcomes, Healthcare Management, Pharmacy Informatics, or Medical and Clinical Affairs.

 The MTO certificate program provides opportunities to develop skills to provide care for patients in rural settings, from underserved populations, in accountable care organizations, and throughout the continuum of care process.

 The HCM certificate program offers management training and experience in dynamic healthcare settings.
 The curriculum emphasizes analytical and problem-solving skills in conjunction with a deep understanding of the healthcare environment.

 The PI certificate program will provide student pharmacists with the necessary skills to become leaders in healthcare technology and to understand the value technology brings to improving patient wellness and healthcare quality while reducing cost and enhancing the patient’s experience.